hartwigmedical/scripts/datarequest/README.md

 **Example loading CRAM file in IGV:**
 - Create the links for the CRAM and accompanying CRAI file (by clicking the most right icon next to a run)
 - Open the IGV program and choose option "Load from URL"
-- Paste the BAM file link at field "File URL"
+- Paste the CRAM file link at field "File URL"
-- Paste the BAI file link at field "Index URL"
+- Paste the CRAI file link at field "Index URL"

 Please find more details on the methods used to generate both the genomic and clinical data on a separate [Methods](./README_METHODS.md) page.